 Several studies have demonstrated the positive impact that pharmacists can have on helping patients manage chronic conditions.
 You can read more about the important role that pharmacists play on the healthcare team at www.cdc.gov/features/tupd/.

-The Utah Department of Health is partnering with in the following ways:
+The EPICC Program is partnering in the following ways:

 - Pharmacy Environmental Scan – we want to know what pharmacists think about their role in treating chronic disease.
 What are challenges they face?
 Where are the opportunities?